Harajuku Architecture: 10 photos of great buildings

 Designed by Pritzker Prize-winning architect Fumihiko Maki

 Spiral is an arts complex in Tokyo’s Aoyama that fuses culture and business.
-It has spaces that can be used for different activities.
-They include an art gallery, a café, a multipurpose hall, restaurants, gift shops, and a beauty salon.
+Its spaces can be used for various activities.
+An art gallery, a café, a multipurpose hall, restaurants, gift shops, and a beauty salon occupy it.

 Miumiu Omotesando